cesartl/gr8tparties/README.md

 kubectl describe svc edge-service --namespace cesar | grep Ingress
 ```

 it will give you the public address to your edge service.
-You can now repeat step 1 by replacing `localhost:9999` with your public enpoint!
+You can now repeat step 1 by replacing `localhost:9999` with your public endpoint!

 ## TODOS